 Follow the steps below to find out if this is the case for you, and if so how to solve the issue so you can get back to binge-watching your favorite shows on Netflix.

-How Do You Know Disk is at 100% Usage?
+How to Know Disk is at 100% Usage on Windows 10?

 To find out if your issue indeed lies with an overworked disk, you’ll have to use Task Manager.